-Rolling down King Street looking for lunch can be a daunting task.
+Rolling down King Street looking for somewhere to dine can be daunting.
 The sheer amount of options spanning every price point is enough to stress anyone out.
-Newtown's newest addition, Maiz, is here to make that choice easier, offering all-day Mexican brunch and local small-batch coffee in a beautiful openair courtyard.
+Newtown's Maiz, is here to make that choice easier, offering central Mexican cuisine, affordable tostadas and specialty cocktails in a beautiful openair courtyard.

 Maiz started as a family-run food stall at the Summer Hill Flour Mill Markets from brother and sister Juan Carlos Negrete and Marissa Negrete, and their respective partners Freija Brandie and Carlos Levet.
-The team begun by selling sopes, a thick corn torilla topped with fillings.
-They were Maiz's biggest sellers at the Flour Hill Markets and remain Maiz's best-selling dish at the restaurant nowadays.
+The team began by selling sopes, a thick corn torilla topped with fillings.
+They were Maiz's biggest sellers at the Flour Hill Markets and remain one of Maiz's best-selling dishes at the restaurant nowadays.

 "It's a city vibe, full of grounded and hard-working people, full of diversity and incredibly artsy.
 The buzz you get in this part of Sydney is the closest buzz we get in the streets of Mexico.
 Opening up a street food concept could only make sense in this environment," Negrete said.

 Maiz's menu is inspired by Negrete's time living in the central region of Mexico.
-The neat selection of lunch options purposefully steers away from tacos and highlights other mainstays of Mexican cuisine instead.
-Alongside the sopes ($8), you'll find thick corn flatbread tlacoyos ($22) topped with combinations like eggs, shallots, queso salado, two types of salsa and filled with black beans.
-Negrete says this tlacoyos divorciados is his pick of the menu.
+The neat selection of dinner options purposefully steers away from tacos and highlights other mainstays of Mexico instead.
+Alongside the sopes, you might find slow-cooked corn kernels in epazote broth and seven chilli mayo, tamales verdes and wild spanner crab molotes.